ssmirnovacode/calendar/README.md

 ## Properties

 Following properties can be passed to Calendar component:
-- `numberOfMonths` number of months to be rendered (2 by default);
 - `arrows` boolean indicating if to render previous/next arrow buttons (false by default);
 - `blockedDates`* array of strings: dates to be blocked, in 'YYYY-MM-DD' format;
-- `startDate` and `endDate` javascript Date Objects
+- `clearDatesBtn` boolean indicating if to render 'Clear dates' button or numberOfMonths;
+- `locale` locale string ('en-US' by default);
+- `numberOfMonths` number of months to be rendered (2 by default);
-- `onChange` a function to be ejecuted when dates are selected
+- `onChange` a function to be ejecuted when dates are selected;
-- `locale` locale string ('en-US' by default)
+- `startDate` and `endDate` javascript Date Objects;
 - `theme` an object with specific keys defining the theme for the component to override default styles
-- `clearDatesBtn` boolean indicating if to render 'Clear dates' button or numberOfMonths
 - `vertical` boolean enabling vertical layout without arrows (false by default).
 Enabled for XS and S screens automatically as part of responsive design;
 - `weekendsBlocked` boolean: if true weekends will be displayed with the same styles as blocked dates and will not be clickable;
+- `weekendsStyled` boolean: if true speficic styles will be applied to weekends cells (can be customized with weekendColor and weekendBgc keys of theme configuration object);

 ### Theme